 In this way, children learn to be proud of themselves.
 This inner pride leads to intrinsic motivation.
 The expectation of being compensated for unpleasant things is eliminated.

-Workers are significantly more productive when they are intrinsically motivated.
+Employees perform significantly better when they are intrinsically motivated.
 To achieve this, get involved at work.
 Share your ideas and try to implement them.
-Those who achieve a sense of self-actualization at work are intrinsically motivated.
+Those who have a sense of Self-realization in the job is intrinsically motivated.

 Keep reminding yourself why you chose your profession: What do you enjoy about it?
 What do you find so interesting about your job?
 You should also consider a relaxed working atmosphere and friendly colleagues.
 This is how you Motivation backeven if things are not going well at work.